What motivates us?

 If we don’t have a purpose and we’re not contributing to the greater human good- we don’t perform as well as others.
 I’ll let you watch the video.

 Being competitive sure did drive me.
 Until I was the best.
-I took a new building, with co-worker Jared Hall, and we turned it into a pretty damn good building with what we had, in as little as a few months with a full staff that was quite untrained.
+I took a new building, with a co-manager, and we turned it into a pretty damn good building with what we had, in as little as a few months with a full staff that was quite untrained.
 Money was not motivating.
 I was making a lot more freelancing on the side than I was at FXG.
-So when I had no competition, especially within in the building- what was motivating me?
+So when I had no competition, especially within the building- what was motivating me?
 I had a purpose.
 I made a goal for myself: Package Handler retention.

-FedEx Ground has one of the worst turn-over rates.
-I’ve seen people quit in an hour.
+FedEx Ground has some of the worst turnover rates for their lower-level employees.
+I’ve seen people quit in an hour (literally).
 Others have quit right at orientation.
-Most popular is they won’t come back the next day.
+Most popular scenario is when they don’t come back the next day.
 Some manage to stay one week, then quit.
 Why do people quit jobs in the beginning?
-Usually it’s one or two things: Management or the job really does suck that bad.
+Usually, it’s one or two things: Management or the job really does suck that bad.

 Now let’s get to the other problem: the job sucks.
 This is a matter of opinion.
 I loved the job personally.
-I didn’t have to talk to hundreds of customers going in and out of the door- or deal with snobby customers, or homeless people (when I worked at 7-11).
-Plus I was getting a work out (loading) while getting paid.
+I didn’t have to talk to hundreds of customers going in and out of the door- or deal with snobby customers, or questionably drunk people (when I worked at 7-11).
+Plus, I was getting a work out (loading) while getting paid (talk about being in shape!).

 But back to the main deal- I’m getting side tracked.
 So the job some-what sucks, and management was not engaging.
 I had my purpose and motivation for working there again.
 I wanted to retain package handlers.
-I wanted to make them like working there, and I didn’t want any new hire quitting on the first day or week.
+I wanted to make them like working there, show them it’s a great company to be apart of, and I didn’t want any new hire quitting on the first day or week.
 I’m happy to report that this never happened to me.
-Although that may have been due to the different location I was in, and the current state of the market (not a lot of jobs).
+Although that may have been due to the different location I was in, and the current state of the economy (not a lot of jobs from 2008-2010).

 So what’s the story in all this?
 I found my purpose, my motivation at FedEx later on when money was not why I worked there anymore.
 I wanted to help.
 I wasn’t interested in helping shippers or customers receiving packages (I had to do that, it was required), but I was interested in helping my employees.
 I wanted to help our contractors.
 I wanted to make sure they had all they needed to succeed and that I could teach them all I knew about the company, all the little tricks and tips and whatnot.
-I wanted to help make the job suck less.
+I wanted to help make the job suck less, and even mildly enjoyable.
 And I did.
-And then I left.
+And then I left too.
 I fulfilled my purpose, and I reached my single goal that I wrote down in my review: Reduce package handler turn-over.
 I’m proud to say that 60% of the package handlers that started in day 1 when this particular facility opened, were still there when I left.
 The others left for FT jobs and had nothing to do with the job sucking.
+For FedEx Ground, that number is off the charts amazing.

-My purpose and motivation remains the same for what I do now.
+My purpose and motivation remain the same for what I do now.
 I want to help my clients achieve their goals.
 I want to contribute to people’s happiness and overall success.
 Helping.

 What is your motivation?